Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 ...

-sharing his experience of his mother Dorothy with Professor William Warren "Bill" Bartley III, Werner's official biographer, in the account titled "Jack Frost Meets June Bryde" in chapter four called "Derailed" in part I, "Shadow Play", of "Werner Erhard: The Transformation of a Man - The Founding of est"
+sharing his experience of his mother Dorothy with Professor William Warren "Bill" Bartley III, Werner's official biographer, in the account titled "Jack Frost Meets June Bryde" in chapter four called "Derailed" in part I, "Shadow Play", of "Werner Erhard - The Transformation of a Man, The Founding of est"

 "When I don't know who I am, I serve you.
 When I know who I am, I am you."

-This essay, I Am My Parents, is the sixth in a group of twenty one on Parents: I am indebted to my father Dr Asher Manfred Platt and to my mother Andee Platt who inspired this conversation, and to Eliezer Sobel who contributed material.
+This essay, I Am My Parents, is the sixth in a group of twenty three on Parents: I am indebted to my father Dr Asher Manfred Platt and to my mother Andee Platt who inspired this conversation, and to Eliezer Sobel who contributed material.

 Who I am is Self.
 Self is all there is.
 Or it can be said Self ie who I am is the context in which all there is shows up.